Rothesay New Brunswick waterfront homes along the Kennebecasis River

-Rothesay: Heritage Estates & Waterfront Living
+Rothesay: Heritage Estates and Waterfront Living

 Rothesay is one of the most popular suburbs near Saint John.
 The town has heritage estates, waterfront homes along the Kennebecasis River, and newer builds on larger lots.
 Many homes date to the post-war era, though some go back much further.